pymupdf/PyMuPDF/docs/functions.rst

          .. note::

-            * For some "exotic" images (FAX encodings, RAW formats and the like), this method will not work and return *None*.
+            * For some "exotic" images (FAX encodings, RAW formats and the like), this method will not work.
 You can however still work with such images in PyMuPDF, e.g. by using :meth:`Document.extract_image` or create pixmaps via `Pixmap(doc, xref)`.
 These methods will automatically convert exotic images to the PNG format before returning results.
             * You can also get the properties of images embedded in a PDF, via their :data:`xref`.
 In this case make sure to extract the raw stream: `fitz.image_profile(doc.xref_stream_raw(xref))`.
             * Images as returned by the image blocks of :meth:`Page.get_text` using "dict" or "rawdict" options are also supported.